Hints & Tips

 Visit Our Inspirations Page for the latest ideas

-This can be done by simply collecting photos and highlighting your likes or dislikes.
-As the collection grows you will start to establish a clear vision for the outcome you would like to create.
-Some images in your collection might only have one aspect or feature that you like.
+This can be done by collecting photos and highlighting your likes or dislikes.
+As the collection grows, you will start to establish a clear vision for the outcome you would like to create.
+Some images in your collection might only have one aspect or feature you like.
 This is perfectly OK.
-Simply add a note or crop that part of the image to highlight that feature.
-As you build up your story board, browse through the images and refine the selection.
-You may find that throughout this process you change your mind on some of the photos or styles you initially liked.
+Add a note or crop that part of the image to highlight that feature.
+As you build up your storyboard, browse through the images and refine the selection.
+You may find that throughout this process, you change your mind about some of the photos or styles you initially liked.
 This is great!
 You are adding clarity and refining your style.
 It is much easier to change your mind in this step than once it has been built.

 Other aspects to look for and think about within your design